tlanders/tool-depot-pos/README.md

 ## To access test UI

-Build and run the service.
+Build and run the microservice.

 Open a browser and navigate to: